 You never know what you might see at a festival, but it sure does attract energetic, creative people who love to have a great time.
 It is the chance to meet interesting people who might be on the verge of being discovered and becoming famous.
 You can expect to make new friends, enjoy great food, kick back and relax and have a great time.
 Don’t forget your camera because Canadian festivals will deliver the photo ops all day long.

-Here are some of the most popular festivals coming up in Canada in 2021 and 2022.
+Here are some of the most popular festivals in canada in 2021 and 2022.

 The party comes to the countryside for the annual Alberta Regional Burning Man celebration that goes on for many days with music, dancing, performance art and spiritual exploration.
 The arty festival encourages self-expression through thematic art and community support.